oalders/www-olafalders-dot-com/content/posts/2021-07-01-cpan-bus-factor.md

 Let's say you've created a new module for exceptions, called `Exception::Yoda` ("there is no try").
 If that name has never been used on CPAN before, when you do your first upload to PAUSE, you will be given the first-come indexing permission on `Exception::Yoda`.
 This means that PAUSE will include your releases of that module in the CPAN Index.

 The CPAN Index maps module names to tarballs in author directories.
-When someone runs `cpm install -g Exception::Yoda`, their CPAN client looks for the module name in the CPAN Index, and if found, it downloads the associated tarball, and tries to install it.
+When someone runs `cpm install -g Exception::Yoda`, their [cpm](https://metacpan.org/pod/App::cpm) script looks for the module name in the CPAN Index, and if found, it downloads the associated tarball, and tries to install it.

 If anyone else tries to upload a module called `Exception::Yoda`, PAUSE will see that you're the only person with an indexing permission, and their version won't be added to the CPAN Index.